Smart Charitable Giving Tips for the Holidays

 Don't be a social dummy.

-In a world of Facebook, Twitter, and YouTube, it is easy to get carried away with the appeals coming your way.
+In a world of Facebook, Twitter, Instagram, and YouTube, it is easy to get carried away with the fundraising appeals coming your way.
 But stop and do your due diligence before giving.
 Check out each charity using one of the services listed above and make sure you know who is behind the appeal.
 If in doubt, say no. It's also much better to give more to a few worthwhile charities than small amounts to many.
 Make your donation count by bulking it up.

 There is no doubt that giving makes us feel good.
 So go ahead, be generous this holiday season.
 If you do so with both your head and your heart, your giving will warm you and others for a long time to come.